 Red potatoes, in particular, add a good colour contrast to an otherwise relatively monochromatic soup.
 And there is nothing wrong with potato leek soup with red potatoes.

 Cut your potatoes into bite-sized pieces, toss them in a bit of olive oil and salt and pepper, lay them out on a baking sheet and put them in a 220°C/200°C fan oven (425°F/400°F) until they are golden brown and fork-tender, about twenty minutes or so.
-Pull them from the oven and set them aside while you assemble the rest of the soup.
+Pull them from the oven and set them aside while you assemble the rest of the soup – this is the same process I use in my corn chowder recipe!

 As you’re cooking the potatoes, take the time to prepare the basis of the soup.
 Step one is to prep the leeks.
 As leeks are grown in silty soil and have countless layers to them, you need to make sure that they’re really thoroughly rinsed so avoid any grit in your leek and potato soup without milk or cream.